 CFA Institute University Recognition Program

-The Master's in Finance Program at the University of Arizona has been accepted into the CFA Institute University Recognition Program.
+The Master's in Finance Program at the University of Arizona has been accepted into the CFA Institute University Affiliation Program.
 This status is granted to institutions whose degree programs incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provide students with a solid grounding the Candidate Body of Knowledge and positions them well to sit for the CFA exams.

 The program is designed with students just completing their bachelor's degree program in mind.
 Previous work experience is not required and the opportunity cost of completing the program will never be lower.